Linden Tea: Benefits, Side Effects & Brewing Guide

 Potential Side Effects and Precautions

-Just because it's natural doesn't mean you can drink unlimited amounts.
+Just because it is natural does not mean you can drink unlimited amounts.
 Keep the following in mind when consuming linden tea:

 • Heart Patients: Long-term, excessive consumption may affect heart rhythm.
-It's best not to exceed 2-3 cups per day.
+It is best not to exceed 2-3 cups per day.

 • Pregnancy and Breastfeeding: While generally considered safe, it may have a relaxing effect on the uterus, so you should consult your doctor during the first few months of pregnancy.